-This chapter is an introduction to the software, its common buttons and icons, different views, navigation tips, and common functionality available in maintenance and data entry windows.
-The screens in this chapter reflect the ABC company demonstration data, which can be installed with your software at any time.
+Start your introduction to Sage 100 by learning about the common buttons and icons, different views, navigation tips, and common functionality available in maintenance and data entry windows.

+Note: The screens in this article reflect the ABC company demonstration data, which can be installed with your software at any time.